Rocketship X-M: Plot

 Finding cave refuge, the crew notice in the distance the primitive human descendants of that civilization emerging from behind boulders and creeping toward them.
-Amazed, Dr. Eckstrom comments "From Atomic Age to Stone Age".
-Soon after leaving, two of the explorers encounter a dark-haired woman who has lost her footing and rolled down a hill toward them; she is blind, with thick, milky cataracts on both eyes.
-She screams upon hearing their oxygen mask-distorted voices.
-The radiation burned tribesmen attack, throwing large rocks and stone axes.
+Soon after leaving, two of the explorers encounter a blind woman who screams upon hearing their oxygen mask-distorted voices.
+The radiation-burned tribesmen attack, throwing large rocks and stone axes.
 Armed with only a revolver and a bolt-action rifle, the explorers defend themselves, purposely missing the primitives.
 Major Corrigan is killed by a large rock thrown by the primitives.
 Moments later, Dr. Eckstrom is killed by a stone axe.
 Navigator Chamberlain is badly injured by a large thrown rock.
-Colonel Graham, Dr. Van Horn, and Chamberlain finally make their way back to the ship.
+Colonel Graham, Dr. Van Horn and Chamberlain finally make their way back to the ship.

+At this point the film changes from tinted red to black and white.
-As the RX-M nears Earth, the three survivors (Graham, Van Horn, with the unconscious Chamberlain) calculate that they have no fuel to make a landing.
-Col. Graham contacts their base and reports their dire status to Dr. Fleming, who listens intently and wordlessly over headphones.
-Col. Graham's report is not heard, but Fleming's subtle reactions tells of the crew's odyssey, their discovery of a once advanced civilization destroyed long ago by atomic war, and of the crew fatalities at the hands of Martian descendants reverted to barbarism.

-Col. Graham and Dr. Van Horn embrace as the RX-M begins its uncontrolled descent, consoling one another in the moments left to them.
-Through a porthole, they bravely watch their rapid descent into the wilds of Nova Scotia.
+As the RX-M nears Earth, the three survivors (Graham, Van Horn and the unconscious Chamberlain) calculate that they have no fuel to make a landing.
+Col. Graham contacts their base and reports their dire status to Dr. Fleming.
+Col. Graham and Dr. Van Horn embrace as the RX-M begins its uncontrolled descent, consoling one another in their remaining moments.
+Through a porthole, they watch their rapid descent into Nova Scotia.

 The press is later informed by a shaken Dr. Fleming that the entire crew has perished.
-When they ask if the mission was a failure, he confidently responds with conviction, stating that all theories about crewed spaceflight and exploration have now been proven.
-He continues, underscoring the point that a dire warning has been received from the crew that could very well mean the salvation of humanity, "A new spaceship, the RX-M-2, begins construction tomorrow".
-The pioneering exploration continues.
+When they ask whether the mission was a failure, he states that all theories about crewed spaceflight and exploration have now been proven and that the receipt of a dire warning from the crew could mean the salvation of humanity.